PrePaid and Debit Cards Can Rebuild Credit

 What is a Prepaid Credit Card?

-A prepaid credit card, also known as a secured credit card or pre-loaded credit card, is much like a regular credit card, only the credit limit is generally lower and is based on a security deposit made by the account holder.
-This deposit is much like a deposit you would make to open a checking or savings account.
+A prepaid credit card is a card issued by a financial institution that is preloaded with funds and is used much like a normal credit card.
+A prepaid card work in the opposite way of a normal credit card, because instead of buying something with borrowed funds (through credit), you buy things with funds that have been already been paid.
+With a prepaid card, the credit limit is determined by the amount of money you deposited into an open checking or savings account.
 Once you fund the account with a designated amount, you are issued a prepaid credit card that can be used anywhere one would use a regular credit card.

 Why Are These Called Credit Cards?